JasonLo/SSR_modeling_RD/readme.md

 ## About

-This repository (repo) contains the supplementray materials for a manuscript titled ***Using computational modeling to understand the interaction between risk and protective factors in reading disability*** (hereinafter refereed to as "paper") submitted to [*Scientific Studies of Reading*](https://www.tandfonline.com/toc/hssr20/current).
+This repository (repo) contains the supplementary materials for a manuscript titled ***Using computational modeling to understand the interaction between risk and protective factors in reading disability*** (hereinafter refereed to as "paper") submitted to [*Scientific Studies of Reading*](https://www.tandfonline.com/toc/hssr20/current).
 For reproducibility, the codes and data in this repo can reproduce all the reported results in our paper.

 ## Getting Started

 ### Running options

-1. CodeOcean (Recommended): You can use [CodeOcean](https://codeocean.com/capsule/1821081/tree) to run all python codes in the cloud.
+1. CodeOcean (Recommended): You can use [CodeOcean](https://codeocean.com/capsule/4507067/tree) to run all python codes in the cloud.
 Just push *Reproducible Run* button on the upper right corner to run all codes.
 The results will be stored in results folder after running.
 I have trouble in configuring an environment that can run both python and r inside a single CodeOcean capsule, you may have to run the r codes locally or just read my outputs inside *prerun_results* folder.

 2. Locally: More advanced users can clone this repo on [Github](https://github.com/JasonLo/SSR_modeling_RD.git) and run locally